Josan (footballer): Club career

 In July 2011 Josan signed for La Hoya Lorca CF, also in the fourth level.
 He contributed with 28 appearances and six goals in the 2012–13 campaign, as his side achieved promotion to Segunda División B for the first time ever.

 On 22 January 2014, Josan agreed to a move to La Liga side Granada CF, with the deal being effective in July.
 On 23 July he was loaned to SD Huesca in the third division, for one year.

 Josan appeared in 33 matches and scored three goals for the Aragonese side, which returned to Segunda División after a two-year absence.
 On 15 July 2015 he signed for AD Alcorcón, also in the second tier.

 On 9 September 2015, Josan made his professional debut, coming on as a second-half substitute for Fede Vega in a 1–0 home loss against SD Ponferradina, for the season's Copa del Rey.
 On 28 December, after failing to make a league appearance for the club, he was loaned to UCAM Murcia CF until June.

 After achieving promotion to the second tier with the Universitarios, Josan had his contract automatically renewed on 7 June 2016.
 On 8 August, however, he left the club and signed for Albacete Balompié, achieving another third level promotion.

 On 30 December 2017, Josan cut ties with Alba, and signed for Elche CF in the third division the following day.
+He was regularly used in the following years, contributing with one goal in 44 appearances overall during the 2019–20 campaign as the club achieved promotion to La Liga.

+Josan made his debut in the main category of Spanish football on 26 September 2020, starting in a 3–0 home loss to Real Sociedad.
+He scored his first goal in the division on 23 October, netting the opener in a 2–1 home win over Valencia CF.

+On 4 July 2025, after helping the Franjiverdes in another top tier promotion, Josan agreed to a one-year extension.